Has the Pandemic Made Us Less Interesting Than We Used to Be?

 Moreover, we know the brain prefers novelty, new and different experiences help us learn.
 But in the absence of change, people find interest in what they know.
 Like the white rabbit, the pandemic may thus have us chasing down the holes of our personalities and interests.
 This could also be a way to cope with the stressors of the pandemic, Thakore notes.

 When we revisit what it means to be “interesting” in this vacuum, the definition feels distant.
-“Now it is replaced with life experiences related to hardship, resilience, and hope, shared grief, coping skills,” Nidhi says.
+“Now it is replaced with life experiences related to hardship, resilience, and hope, shared grief, coping skills,” Shubhangi More, a counseling psychologist, tells me.
 “We have reached the point wherein individual stories [of spending time alone, doing unusual things] comfort us better than knowing about someone’s vacation.”

 In his newsletter, researcher Rohit Krishna tackled this collective feeling of being “less interesting” as a society – one that predates even the pandemic.
 He argues it is not because we’re somehow “lesser” but rather that “we’re as a species standing in front of a chasm too wide to jump in one leap, waiting to either spring higher or make better intermediate platforms to launch from.”